torognes/vsearch/README.md

 For the accuracy assessment searches in Rfam 11.0 with 100 replicates of the query sequences, VSEARCH needed 51 seconds, whereas USEARCH needed 60 seconds without the `--fulldp` option and 70 seconds with `--fulldp`.
 This includes time for loading, masking and indexing the database (about 2 secs for VSEARCH, 5 secs for USEARCH).
 The measurements were made on a Apple MacBook Pro Retina 2013 with four 2.3GHz Intel Core i7 cores (8 virtual cores) using the default number of threads (8).

-Clustering with VSEARCH currently seems to be 2-4 times slower than with USEARCH.
-The speed might be improved with an intra-sequence SIMD-vectorized aligner.
-Clustering has not been parallelized with threads in VSEARCH yet.
-Clustering is not parallelized in USEARCH either (despite what the name and documentation for `cluster_fast` seems to indicate).
+The speed of clustering with VSEARCH relative to USEARCH depends on how many threads are used.
+Running with a single thread VSEARCH currently seems to be 2-4 times slower than with USEARCH, depending on parameters.
+Clustering has been parallelized with threads in VSEARCH, but clustering does not seem to be parallelized in USEARCH (despite what the name and documentation for `cluster_fast` seems to indicate).
+Clustering with VSEARCH using 4-8 threads is often faster than USEARCH.
+The speed of VSEARCH might be further improved with an intra-sequence SIMD-vectorized aligner.

 The dereplication and sorting commands seems to be considerably faster in VSEARCH than in USEARCH.